actualbudget/docs/docs/getting-started/starting-fresh.md

 :::info

-This topic is so important on how to acutally use Actual, that we have devoted a separate page on **[envelope budgeting](envelope-budgeting)**.
+This topic is so important on how to actually use Actual, that we have devoted a separate page on **[envelope budgeting](envelope-budgeting)**.

 :::